Working Groups

 Learn More

 The Systems WG aims to enable other working groups within ELISA to put their safety claims towards Linux in a wider system context.
-This is done in the form of a reproducible reference system based on real world architectures, implemented fully based on Open-Source technologies.
-The Systems WG encourages interactions with other OSS projects, which either also work on their way of enabling safety use cases with Open-Source software or which plan to make use of open-source mixed-criticality system elements as a base for their product lines.
+This is done in the form of a reproducible reference system based on real-world architectures, implemented fully based on Open-Source technologies.
+The Systems WG encourages interactions with other projects, which either also help enable safety use cases with Open-Source software or plan to make use of mixed-criticality system elements as a base for their product lines.

 Tool Investigation and Code Improvement WG